Viktor Sheiman

 Viktor Vladimirovich Sheiman (Віктар Уладзіміравіч Шэйман, Виктор Владимирович Шейман; born 26 May 1958) is a Belarusian politician.

-Sheiman has been a close ally of Belarusian dictator Alexander Lukashenko since Lukashenko came to power in 1994.
+Sheiman has been a close ally of Belarusian ruler Alexander Lukashenko since Lukashenko came to power in 1994.
 Sheiman was Belarus’ prosecutor general in 2004.
-Sheiman has been sanctioned by both the European Union and the United States over the disappearances of Lukashenko's critics.
+Sheiman has been sanctioned by both the European Union and the United States over the human rights abuses, including the disappearances of Lukashenko's critics.

 The Pandora Papers leaks revealed that Sheiman and his family secretly owned an offshore company that was active in dealings with Zimbabwe's state-owned mining company at the same time that Sheiman was negotiating trade agreements between Belarus and Zimbabwe on behalf of the Belarusian government.

 Political life

 He graduated from the Blagoveshchenskoe Tank Command Red Banner School in Gorky Oblast and the Ministry of the Interior Academy of the Republic of Belarus in Minsk.
 He served in the Soviet Airborne Troops, and participated in the Soviet–Afghan War, eventually attaining the rank of Major General.
 In 1990, he was elected Deputy to the Supreme Soviet of the Byelorussian SSR for the Brest constituency, a post he held until 1994.
 He was also Secretary of the Commission of the Supreme Soviet for Questions of National Security, Defence and Crime Control.
 He has been an active supporter of Alexander Lukashenko since his election in 1994.
 On 5 August 1994, the day the Security Council of Belarus was created by presidential decree, he was appointed Secretary of the Security Council of Belarus.

 On 10 August 1994, he was made a member of the Board of the Belarusian Ministry of Defense.
 On 12 August 1994, he was made a member of the Ministry of Internal Affairs.
 From 16 December 1995 to 27 November 2000, he held the posts of Secretary of the Security Council of Belarus and Minister of Internal Affairs.
 On 27 November 2000, he was dismissed from the post of Secretary of the Security Council and made Assistant to the President for National Security.
 From 28 November 2000 to 29 November 2004, he was Prosecutor General of Belarus.

 From 29 November 2004 to 4 January 2006, he was Head of the Administration of the President of Belarus.

 On March 20, 2006, he was again appointed Secretary of the Security Council of Belarus.